• Skip to primary navigation

 Related post: Strawberry Jello Cupcakes

 This Cherry Popcorn can be made without a candy thermometer (thanks to the corn syrup) and is flavored easily by using Jello.
 This recipe, in particular, uses cherry Jello.
-It's tangy and fruity and you will totally crave it!
+It’s tangy and fruity and outrageously delicious!

 Jello is a quick and easy way to make tasty treats.
 I've used it to make my popular Strawberry, Jello and Angel Food Cake Dessert.